-ABTC ADVICE: Helping your dog cope with the lifting of lockdown?
+ABTC ADVICE: Helping your dog cope with being on their own

-For most of the past year, your dog has been by your side practically every minute of the day, but what is going to happen when life gets back to normal and you go back to work or even just go to visit friends?
-When this happens, your dog will have to go back to spending time alone.
+If you have been at home full-time, perhaps working from home, your dog will have enjoyed the extra attention and time spent with you.
+If you are now going to be away from home more your dog will have to get used to spending time home alone.
 Will this mean that your dog develops a separation related problem?
 Not necessarily - it all depends on the resilience of the individual dog.
-However, whilst you are still spending time at home, there are some things that you can do that will lessen the chances of your dog developing this disorder.
+However, whilst you are still spending time at home, there are some things that you can do that will reduce the risks of your dog developing separation-related problems.